Master of Social Work and Master of Public Health Dual Degree

 Over the course of three years and six semesters, a student can earn two separate degrees: an MSW degree awarded by the College of Social Work and a Master of Public Health (MPH) awarded by the Department of Family and Preventive Medicine.

 The MSW/MPH program is for students who seek advanced training in social work and public health.
-Students pursuing the MSW/MPH joint degree will acquire the skills needed to work in all three sectors, understanding the social service aspect of public health.
+Students pursuing the MSW/MPH dual degree will acquire the skills needed to work in all three sectors, understanding the social service aspect of public health.
 These skills include the planning, management, and delivery of human and health services at the micro, mezzo, and macro levels.
-Students completing the joint degree will have a more rounded understanding of human behavior in the environment, as well as how individuals and communities are impacted by programs developed with a health focus.
+Students completing the dual degree will have a more rounded understanding of human behavior in the environment, as well as how individuals and communities are impacted by programs developed with a health focus.

 Both degrees are conferred at the same time, even if requirements are completed for one before the other.
 Additionally, a student may not take the CSW licensing exam until both degrees are completed.